pioneers/PiElectrical/README.md

 ### Initial Setup of PiElectrical repo on your computer

 1. Copy the URL for pioneers/PiElectrical to your clipboard: (Or here: https://github.com/pioneers/PiElectrical.git)
-2. In Terminal (mac, GNU/Linux) or GitBash (windows), navigate to your working directory (that is, the directory that you want to keep PiElectrical in.)
+2. In Terminal (Mac, GNU/Linux) or GitBash (windows), navigate to your working directory (that is, the directory that you want to keep PiElectrical in.)
 3. Clone PiElectrical by running this command: `git clone https://github.com/pioneers/PiElectrical.git`
-4. If you haven't started your sub project: git checkout -b YOUR\_NAME/SUBPROJECT 4..
-YOUR\_NAME/SUBPROJECT is now the name of your branch
-5. Do your work in EAGLE.
+4. Do your work in Eagle.

 ### Setting up Eagle